4 Types of Mobile Medical Units

 You can use Mobile Clinic Vans to bring health services to patients who cannot access a health center or hospital.
 They help to reduce health disparities.

-A person may not be able to access a health center for many reasons.
+A person may be unable to access a health center for many reasons.
 These include:

 • Mobility issues